COSS-India/VoiceGive/documentation/project_setup.md

 ## Project Overview

-BhashaDaan is an initiative to crowdsource language inputs for multiple Indian languages as part of Project BHASHINI.
-It calls upon citizens to help build an open repository of data to digitally enrich his/her own language.
+BhashaDaan is a Flutter-based UI application that serves as the frontend component for the BhashaDaan initiative, which crowdsources language inputs for multiple Indian languages as part of Project BHASHINI.
+This project provides a complete user interface that can be adopted by organizations to build their own language data collection applications.

+The UI is built on a Swagger API specification, making it adaptable for different implementations.
+Adopters can:

+- **Reference the API Documentation**: Use the provided Swagger specification to understand the complete API structure and endpoints
+- **Build Custom APIs**: Implement their own backend services based on the API specification
+- **Integrate with Existing UI**: Use this Flutter UI as a ready-made frontend that works with the API specification
+- **Customize for Different Use Cases**: Adapt the UI components and API integration to meet specific organizational needs

 ## Prerequisites